parallelcomputingabo/Homework-3/README.md

 This file contains the results and details of my work.

-I have designed and executed my solution to run on Mahti super computer within the same project of the workshop.
+I have designed and executed my solution to run on Mahti-CSC.

 ## Performance Results (Including Transfers)